npcardoso/MHS2/README.md

 ### More information

-The minimal hitting set algorithm MHS2 was first described in scientific paper [1], and it is an improvement of the algorithm described in [3].
+The minimal hitting set algorithm MHS2 was first described in [1], and it is an improvement of the algorithm described in [3].

 We are currently advancing its capabilities further, and we expect to report the new changes in a journal paper soon.